How to apply

 4. Passed written and oral entry exam (in English)

-It is currently no longer possible to apply for the winter semester 2022/23.
-The portal will be opened again around March 2023 for application for the winter semester 2023/24.
+It is currently not possible to apply for the winter semester 2023/24.
+The online application portal will open around March 2023.

-The application is made via our online application portal open by 15 May each year.
+The application is possible via our online application portal until 15 May each year.
 Please mind this deadline!

 You are requested to have the following documents ready for your application: